Police & Criminal Justice Reform

 Police brutality is a plague in Minnesota and in our country, and the death and damage police have caused in the Black community is sickening.
 People of color and those from Indigenous communities have been subjected to systemic racism and unfair treatment for centuries, and it’s long past time for change, especially regarding police hiring, training, and accountability to the communities they are paid by taxpayers to serve.

-Some police departments have taken positive steps toward eradicating brutality and discrimination from their ranks, but it’s clear that we must act from the outside if we want concrete, systemic change in policing in Minnesota.
-The police reform package passed by the legislature in the July 2020 special session was a great first step – and the legislature should also consider solutions that involve gradually reallocating money from police budgets to fund more mental health service providers, social workers, and victim and survivor advocates, as well as to fund the important social services that meet Minnesotans’ basic needs.
+Some police departments have taken positive steps toward eradicating brutality and discrimination from their ranks, but it’s clear that we must act from the outside if we want to reimagine policing in Minnesota.
+The police reform legislation passed by the state legislature in the July 2020 special session was a good first step.
+Now, the legislature must consider solutions that involve investing much more than we currently do in the services of experts like mental health professionals, crisis intervention specialists, victim and survivor advocates, and social workers, to name a few, who can help respond to 911 calls and keep everyone safe in the many situations that don’t immediately require the presence of armed police officers who don’t have the same level of specialized training.
+It’s also important that we address these problems by funding the social services that meet Minnesotans’ basic needs.